mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 ```

 At this point all parameters with a `:time` dimension have been slightly modified under the hood, but the original values are still tied to their original years.
 In this case, for example, the model parameter has been shorted by 9 values (end from 2595 --> 2505) and padded at the front with a value of `missing` (start from 2005 --> 1995).
 Since some values, especially initializing values, are not time-agnostic, we maintain the relationship between values and time labels.
 If you wish to attach new values, you can use [`update_param!`](@ref) as below.
 In this case this is probably necessary, since having a `missing` in the first spot of a parameter with a `:time` dimension will likely cause an error when this value is accessed.

+Updating the `:time` dimension can be tricky, depending on your use case, so **we recommend reading [How-to Guide 6: Update the Time Dimension](@ref)** if you plan to do this often in your work.

 To batch update **shared** model parameters, create a dictionary `params` with one entry `(k, v)` per model parameter you want to update by name `k` to value `v`.
 Each key `k` must be a symbol or convert to a symbol matching the name of a shared model parameter that already exists in the model definition.
 Part of this dictionary may look like: